 The action of the treatment of vaccines for lung cancer is based on active immunotherapy; that is, it manipulates the immune response of an individual so that it generates its own antibodies.

-It is important to emphasize to keep in mind that the vaccine does not prevent the disease like a traditional vaccine; its action is to prevent lung cancer tumors from developing, acting more like a treatment.
+It is important to note that the vaccine does not prevent the disease like a traditional vaccine; its action is to prevent lung cancer tumors from developing further, acting more as a treatment.
 It is known, therefore, as a therapeutic vaccine.
 Rather than targeting cancer cells directly, the vaccine acts as a form of immunotherapy.

 It is not a curative drug, but it stabilizes the tumor and leads the disease to chronic non-communicable pathology.

 Treatment for lung cancer with the CIMAvax-EGFhr or Vaxira vaccines is indicated in those patients who meet certain requirements or conditions such as:

 1. Patient is older than 18 years old